 Here’s what you’ll need to do to grow your Aloe plant indoors:

 You can buy aloe vera plants like these four-inch varieties from Shop Succulents and transfer them into your preferred Aloe plant pot back home.

 Alternatively, if a friend is already growing one, they might be willing to let you take one of their aloe vera ‘pups’ to start your own Aloe plant.

 Pups, commonly known as aloe vera offsets, are smaller ‘baby’ plants that share part of their root system with the main ‘mother plant.’
 These can be removed and replanted to start a completely new Aloe plant.

 What Soil Should I Plant Aloe Vera in?

 As aloes are succulents, they don’t grow very well in soil at all.
 Instead, you should choose a similar kind of potting mix that you’d use to grow cacti in.

-In order for your plant to thrive, the mix needs to be completely dry to begin with and boast adequate drainage for those times when you water it.
+In order for your Aloe plant to thrive, the mix needs to be completely dry to begin with and boast adequate drainage for those times when you water it.

 We find rePotme’s Cactus and Succulent Imperial Potting Mix works incredibly for this.
 It contains a well-blended mixture of diatomite, Monterey Pine Bark, Premium Grade Pumice, and red volcanic rock.